-Starting today, I'm debuting a new podcast series.
-Over the next few months, I'll be bringing you bi-weekly episodes of the Background Noise podcast series.
-The series puts the focus on street artists and the music that inspires them, the music they listen to while they work, or just straight up music they enjoy.
+Starting today, I’m debuting a new series.
+Over the next few months, I’ll be bringing you bi-weekly volumes of the Background Noise series.
+The series puts the focus on street artists and the music that inspires them, the music they listen to while they work, or just straight-up music they enjoy.

 Once you see Roycer‘s art, you won’t forget it.
 You will notice it everywhere.
 His cartoonish faces have morphed over the years from his more menacing creatures to his more innocent looking characters that can be seen more prominently today.